-- In 2021/22, CA supported 2,494 Hinckley & Bosworth residents, and dealt with 7,987 issues. - Helped to secure £1,403,974 in additional income for local households, through access to benefits and dealing with debt, while 67,399 individuals accessed online advice directly from www.citizensadvice.org.uk. - CA has seen an increase in the number of clients seeking support, specifically during Q3 and Q4 of 2021/22, including a 250% rise in clients seeking help to access charitable/one off support for basic needs, and a 180% increase in those seeking support for utilities issues. - In 2021/22 CA supported 1,153 Hinckley & Bosworth clients with a benefits issue - Between December 2021 and March 2022, CA supported 62 Hinckley & Bosworth residents to access the Household Support Fund.
-Most applicants were seeking help with food or fuel vouchers, and many also accessed other support, such as help with Discretionary Housing - In Hinckley & Bosworth, 7,062 households were affected by the £20 a week cut to Universal Credit in October 2021, which also removed £7,334,480 annually from the local economy. - During 2021/22 CA supported 335 Hinckley & Bosworth residents with a debt issue, dealing with £652,338 of total debt. - Indications suggest that when the migration of households from legacy benefits to Universal Credit recommences in May 2022, approximately 2,561 households in Hinckley & Bosworth will be affected by the end of the transition period in September 2024.
+- In 2021/22, CA supported 2,494 Hinckley & Bosworth residents, and dealt with 7,987 issues. - Helped to secure £1,403,974 in additional income for local households, through access to benefits and dealing with debt, while 67,399 individuals accessed online advice directly from www.citizensadvice.org.uk. - CA has seen an increase in the number of clients seeking support, specifically during Q3 and Q4 of 2021/22, including a 250% rise in clients seeking help to access charitable/one off support for basic needs, and a 180% increase in those seeking support for utilities issues.

+- In 2021/22 CA supported 1,153 Hinckley & Bosworth clients with a benefits Issue.
+We are seeing a significant increase in demand for support with benefits issues and Universal Credit claims, as residents seek to maximise their income to meet the rising cost of living.
+In the year to September 2022, we have helped 24% more people with a benefits or Universal Credit issue compared to 2019/20 and 35% more than 2020/21. - In Hinckley & Bosworth, 7,062 households were affected by the £20 a week cut to Universal Credit in October 2021, which also removed £7,334,480 annually from the local economy. - During 2021/22 CA supported 335 Hinckley & Bosworth residents with a debt issue, dealing with £652,338 of total debt. - Indications suggest that when the migration of households from legacy benefits to Universal Credit recommences in May 2022, approximately 2,561 households in Hinckley & Bosworth will be affected by the end of the transition period in September 2024 - The energy price crisis is unprecedented.
+In the year to October 2022, we have so far helped more people with energy and water issues, compared to the previous two years (2019/20: 134, 2020/21: 140, 2021/22: 260). - Charitable support and Food banks over the past 12 months we have seen a huge rise in people seeking charitable support through the Household Support Fund and food bank referrals.
+Since January 2022, we have supported an average of 36 clients per month to access food and fuel vouchers and other charitable support.